milesin3d/IncreaseAMYield/README.md

 ### Data
 1) Develop a connection between the three datasets.
-2) With this understanding, control the Print Parameters, and have a boundary for the Melt Pool Metrics, so that porosity is as close to 0% as possible.
+2) With this understanding, control the Print Parameters, and create a boundary for the Melt Pool Metrics, so that porosity is as close to 0% as possible.

 ## Datasets
 ### Print Parameters